 A forest not a tree

-PraxisLIVE has an architecture influenced by message-passing models for distributed / concurrent programming.
-It is the strict adherence to this architecture that is a key strength, allowing for working with multiple media without interference (or multiple pipelines of the same media such as video at different frame rates).
-It also provides the ability to background load resources, process data, etc. without interfering with playback.
-And it allows for projects to run transparently across multiple processes (for better performance), or even across multiple networked devices.
+PraxisCORE has its own Forest-of-Actors architecture for distributed and concurrent programming.
+The strict adherence to this allows for easy working with multiple pipelines.
+It provides the ability to safely background load resources, process data, or replace running code without interfering with real-time processing.
+And it allows for projects to transparently run across multiple processes (for better performance) and/or multiple devices.

-/audio/delay1).
-The first level of this tree is a special type of component called a Root.
-Roots generally provide the media context for the components that exist within them, and there are currently 6 types of root available within the standard PraxisLIVE install – audio, video, TinkerForge, OSC, MIDI and GUI.
-While you would commonly have one of each type you require, it is perfectly possible to have as many roots of the same type as your system(s) can handle.
+There are currently 7 types of root available within a standard PraxisLIVE install - a generic (data) root, and specialist roots for video (OpenGL visualization), audio (DSP), GUI, OSC, MIDI and TinkerForge hardware.
+While you might commonly have one of each type you require, it is possible to have as many roots of as many types as your system(s) can handle.

-Here you can see the Hub Manager within PraxisLIVE, which gives you a visual representation of the root hub.
-You will notice that there are 3 user roots running (audio, video and GUI), but that the button is toggled to also show you the system roots.
-This is another key part of the architecture – all of the system code is equally sand-boxed and confined to using the message-passing system.
+The Hub Manager within PraxisLIVE gives you a visual representation of the root hub.
+You will notice that there are 2 user roots running, and that the button is toggled to also show you the system roots - all of the system code is equally sand-boxed and confined to using the message-passing system.

 Ports & controls

-Above you can see an example of an
+Above you can see an example of a

 When you manipulate values within the dialog, you are sending messages to controls on the component.
 There are three different types of controls – actions, properties and functions.
-Actions are represented by the buttons at the top of the dialog, and properties within the table.
-Functions are not currently reflected within the editor, and are primarily used internally.
+Actions (buttons) and properties can be seen in the table.
+Functions are not fully reflected within the editor, and are primarily used internally.